Raffe00/Pong-Game-CPP/README.md

 "# PONG-GAME-CPP"
-Pong Game made in C++ using the Raylib library for learning purpose.
+Pong Game in C++ using the Raylib library.